Beyond Dresses and Tuxes

 It started with a tweet.

 After founding the wedding planning company 14 Stories in 2004, Bernadette Coveney Smith saw client after client face the same fashion dilemma: the difficulty or impossibility of finding stylish, well-tailored clothing for those with nonconforming gender expressions.
-Department stores and traditional boutiques offered limited color options, and designs more appropriate for the office than the altar.
+Department stores and traditional boutiques offered limited fit and color options, and designs more appropriate for the office than the altar.
 Custom suits and tuxes were very expensive, and shopping in the men’s department often meant awkward conversations, ill-fitted suits, and the ever-looming possibility of discrimination.

 In the summer of 2010, a single tweet led to a whole new line of work.
 Mutual friends introduced Bernadette to fashion designer Marialexandra over Twitter.
 Later that year, after many discussions about the shortcomings of the traditional wedding industry, the LGBTQ wedding expert and clothing designer extraordinaire joined forces to give the queer community a line of beautifully crafted formal wear.